Uncertainty Quantification for Linear Hyperbolic Equations with Stochastic Process or Random Field Coefficients: Time-dependent uncertainty modeled by the Ornstein--Uhlenbeck process.

 where we model uncertainty in a way that allows for changes over time.
 That means we want to solve an advection equation with a time-dependent stochastic advection parameter.
 Let us start by defining $a = (a(t),t\in[0,T])$ as the solution of the Ornstein--Uhlenbeck process

 where $W=(W(t), t\in[0,T])$ is a standard Brownian motion and $\mu\in\R$, $\theta>0$ and $\sigma>0$ are parameters.
 In general the initial condition can be random as well.
 A standard Brownian motion or Wiener process, defined on the probability space $(\Omega, \cF,P)$, is a continuous stochastic process which starts in zero $P$-a.s and has independent and normally distributed increments, i.e., $W_t-W_s\sim\cN(0,t-s)$.
-The idea of equation~\eqref{eq:OU} is that there are two competing features, one is the introduction of noise via the process $W$, the other is the relaxation of the solution to the mean (see figure~\ref{fig:problemTimeExact}(c)) for some sample solutions).
+The idea of equation~\eqref{eq:OU} is that there are two competing features, one is the introduction of noise via the process $W$, the other is the relaxation of the solution to the mean (see Figure~\ref{fig:problemTimeExact}(c)) for some sample solutions).
 For every $t\in[0,T]$ the random variable $a(t)$ is normally distributed with mean and variance

-\begin{remark} This can be easily shown by using It\^o's formula with the function $f(t,x) = \e^{\theta t} x$, and looking at the dynamics of $f(t,a(t))$.
+\begin{remark} Mean and Variance of teh Ornstein--Uhlenbeck process can be easily calculated by using It\^o's formula with the function $f(t,x) = \e^{\theta t} x$, and looking at the dynamics of $f(t,a(t))$.
 This leads to the following solution of the Ornstein--Uhlenbeck process

-From this form we can directly deduce the expectation of $a(t)$ and the variance is derived by using the It\^o isometry. \end{remark}
+From this form we can directly deduce the expectation of $a(t)$ and the variance is derived by using It\^o's isometry. \end{remark}